Whiskers: Function

-Generally, vibrissae are considered to mediate a tactile sense, complementary to that of skin.
+Generally, whiskers are considered to mediate a tactile sense, complementary to that of skin.
 This is presumed to be advantageous in particular to animals that cannot always rely on sight to navigate or to find food, for example, nocturnal animals or animals which forage in muddy waters.
+Whiskers can also function as wind detecting antannae, such as the supra-orbital ones in rats.

-Sensory function aside, movements of the vibrissae may also indicate something of the state of mind of the animal, and the whiskers play a role in social behaviour of rats.
+In addition to their sensory functions, the various movements of whiskers can also indicate an animal's state of mind.
+This means that different types of whisker movements are associated with different emotions of an animal.
+An animal may move its whiskers in specific ways to convey emotions such as fear or curiosity.
+Whiskers play a role in social behavior of many animals, including rats.

 The sensory function of vibrissae is an active research area—experiments to establish the capabilities of whiskers use a variety of techniques, including temporary deprivation either of the whisker sense or of other senses.
 Animals can be deprived of their whisker sense for a period of weeks by whisker trimming (they soon grow back), or for the duration of an experimental trial by restraining the whiskers with a flexible cover like a mask (the latter technique is used, in particular, in studies of marine mammals).
 Such experiments have shown that whiskers are required for, or contribute to: object localization, orienting of the snout, detection of movement, texture discrimination, shape discrimination, exploration, thigmotaxis, locomotion, maintenance of equilibrium, maze learning, swimming, locating food pellets, locating food animals, and fighting, as well as nipple attachment and huddling in rat pups.

 Whisking—the periodic movement of the whiskers—is also presumed to serve tactile sensing in some way.
 However, exactly why an animal might be driven "to beat the night with sticks", as one researcher once put it, is a matter of debate, and the answer is probably multi-faceted.
 Scholarpedia offers:

 Animals that do not whisk, but have motile whiskers, presumably also gain some advantage from the investment in musculature.
 Dorothy Souza, in her book Look What Whiskers Can Do reports some whisker movement during prey capture (in cats, in this case):

 Anecdotally, it is often stated that cats use their whiskers to gauge whether an opening is wide enough for their body to pass through.
 This is sometimes supported by the statement that the whiskers of individual cats extend out to about the same width as the cat's body, but at least two informal reports indicate that whisker length is genetically determined and does not vary as the cat grows thinner or fatter.
 In the laboratory, rats are able to accurately (within 5–10%) discriminate the size of an opening, so it seems likely that cats can use their whiskers for this purpose.
 However, reports of cats, particularly kittens, with their heads firmly stuck in some discarded receptacle are commonplace indicating that if a cat has this information available, it does not always make best use of it.